QasHussain/My-Website/README.md

 ![Design Process IPHONE](https://user-images.githubusercontent.com/98174866/159035597-8e3d0536-908e-4463-be83-dd32661bb8dc.jpg)

-With all the design work completed, i began the built.
+With all the design work completed, I began the build.
 Given the single page, reactive nature of this website I knew I wanted to use the React Library.
 The work I did designing this website once again proved vital, as I was able to build this website with a clear vision in mind, a vision I believe was brought to life succesfully.

 ## Technologies Used: